xzl01/dotfiles/README.md

 1. Install all packages
 2. Run `./init.sh`, it will initialize env and patch sources.
-3. If there is a conflicting file, delete it manually. run `./stow.sh`
+3. If there is a conflicting file, delete it manually. run `./config.sh install`

 ## Run

 run `startde w` in tty.

+## Uninstall

+It is easy to rm the symbol, just run `./config.sh uninstall`

 ## Editor/IDE (Neovim)